craftcms/docs/docs/commerce/3.x/subscription-templates.md

 ## Switching the subscription plan

 To switch a subscription plan you can use the following template.
-It assumes that `subscription` variable is available and set to an instance of `craft\commerce\elements\Subscription`, and posts to the `commerce/subscriptions/switch` controller action:
+It assumes that `subscription` variable is available and set to an instance of `craft\commerce\elements\Subscription`, and posts to the `commerce/subscriptions/switch` form action:

 ```twig
 {% for plan in subscription.alternativePlans %}